-In the next months the project research findings will be used to develop recommendations for local policy-makers.
-Partners will identify key entry points for gender just urban climate change policies and prioritise those which are either particularly relevant from a gender perspective or realistically achievable.
+Now the project research findings will be used to develop recommendations for local policy-makers.
+Partners have identified key entry points for gender just urban climate change policies and have prioritised those which are either particularly relevant from a gender perspective or realistically achievable.
 In 2018, partners will develop and implement a campaign or local action in each pilot city.
 The campaign or action will for instance comprise of trainings for the construction, use and maintenance of solar driers, information campaigns on energy savings for households or public campaigns about security in public transport.
 The choice of the campaign or local action will relate to identified priorities and assessment results.

 The Gender into Urban Climate Change Initiative @COP23